 - Fourth through seventh rounds – Saturday, April 30

 NFL Draft Order Rules

 Assigning where a team picks is easy and straightforward.
 Picks 1-18 are assigned to non-playoff teams in reverse order of finish.
 The Jacksonville Jaguars are picking first because they finished 3-14 in 2021-22.
 The Saints were assigned pick 18 because they were the best team to not make the playoffs.
 A pick they then traded to the Philadelphia Eagles.

 Picks 21-32 are then determined by postseason finish.
 The Eagles are picking 21st as the loser in the Wild Card round with the worst record.
 The Kansas City Chiefs are picking 32nd as the winner of the Super Bowl.

 The NFL can also award a total of 32 compensatory picks, and they are not nearly as easy or straightforward to assign.
 Using their proprietary formula that takes into consideration playing time, salary, and postseason awards, teams will be given picks for the free agents they lost the season before.

+The LA Rams and SF 49ers each received five compensatory picks in 2022.
 All compensatory picks take place at the end of the third through seventh rounds.